1RB/Authworria/README.md

   - [ ] Servers and Direct Messages
   - [ ] Create a chatroom for each game
   - [ ] Custom status
+    - [ ] Show own status in the profile section
+    - [x] Make others be able to see your status
+    - [x] Be able to change the status or remove it.
 - [ ] Multiplayer Web-Game
   - [ ] Authorize users with their token
   - [ ] Design the game